stwomack/pcf-hugo-workshop/content/post/lab-6.md

     https://github.com/rjain-pivotal/PCF-demo
     ````

-2. Make sure you have an S3 bucket configured to save your artifacts and the IAM user credentials to access the bucket.
+2. We have S3 buckets configured to save your artifacts and the IAM user credentials to access the bucket.
+This will be given during the workshop.

 3. Configure the properties files and assign it to the pipeline